ABOUT | TOPICS |

 microbiota-by-wallF ILL IN THE BLANK: ___________ is an evergreen ground-covering conifer that can tolerate some shade and minus-30 or colder.
 I guess I gave away the answer in the headline, but you get the idea: It’s an unusual set of traits.
 And Microbiota decussata, the so-called Siberian cypress, distinguishes itself just a little further, turning a bronzy-purplish cast in winter.

-microbiota-with-buddha-2Unlike the ubiquitous groundcover junipers, Microbiota is lacier-textured, almost Arborvitae-like, and does not hug the ground so flat as do many junipers, arching in a more graceful manner.
+microbiota-with-buddha-2Unlike the ubiquitous groundcover junipers, Microbiota is lacier-textured, almost Arborvitae-like, and arches in a somewhat graceful manner.
 My oldest plants are more than a foot tall at the tallest spots, and more than 8 feet across (I have read that they can get to 10 or even 12 feet wide and a couple of feet high).
-It is good for holding banks, which is how I use it on my hilly site, such as just above and beyond the pictured Buddha (if one can be above and beyond Buddha, that is).
+It is good for holding banks, which is how I use it on my hilly site in part shade, such as just above and beyond the pictured Buddha (if one can be above and beyond Buddha, that is).

-The plant was first discovered near Vladivostok in the 1920s, above the treeline, where it survived the deep cold of Siberian winters, making it a Zone 3-hardy creature here.
+The plant was first discovered near Vladivostok in the 1920s, above the treeline, where it survived the deep cold of Siberian winters, making it a Zone 3-hardy creature, supposedly.

 Although it is a groundcover species, don’t expect it to grow in the dark: That was the mistake made at first when Microbiota reached the American market in any numbers maybe a decade ago.
-Saying a plant can handle some shade is different from saying it’s a shade plant; this one wants half a day of sun or more, I think.
+Saying a plant can handle some shade is different from saying it’s a shade plant; this one wants half a day of sun or more, I think, and wholesalers who propagate a lot of it say sun to part sun on their labels.
 In warmer zones, protection from afternoon sun is important, and in fact Microbiota isn’t a fan of the hottest zones at all.

 microbiota-winter-colorThough Microbiota (seen above in winter color) is said to have few if any pest and disease problems, I will confess to this: I have killed a number of them, without ever learning why.
 What was meant to be a whole bank of Microbiota simply didn’t choose to be that way, and only about half of the ones I planted thrived.
 In another spot, I had the same experience.
 Hmmmm…was it something I did, or had this load of plants suffered some insult or injury en route to me that didn’t show itself until later?

 I will never know.
 (A familiar refrain in gardening: You often never know; the thing just dies.)
+I have read about a disease-resistant cultivar–but without much detail about what it’s resistant to, and whether that matches what happened to some of my former plants.
 Give Microbiota well-drained but not dry soil, more sun than shade, and remember: Though it won’t happen instantly, these plants get big, so give them room.
-(A number of my other recent “Beloved Conifer” posts are listed below, by the way, and there is also the slideshow of them.)

 1. Ted says: